By Lexi Moriarty, MS, RD, CSSD & Ashley Dimon, Sports Nutrition Volunteer

 The female athlete triad is so so important for active females to be aware of, BUT it completely leaves out two very important things.
 The first is that, bone health and reproduction (or menstrual cycles) are NOT the only systems effected by LEA.
 Second is that very similar variety of consequences can ALSO occur in males where this occurs.
 Enter RED-S or the term low energy availability (LEA), which encompasses ALL OF THE health and performance consequences that come along with this energy imbalance.

-While menstrual dysfunction, also known as amenorrhea, oligomenorrhea, or missing/irregular periods, isn’t uncommon in women, most women aren’t aware of its connection to LEA.
-A regular period is defined as cycles that come within 21 to 35 days of each other and ideally should last a minimum of 3-4 days.
-When there is less calories available to the body for energy, the body will skimp on the energy it puts towards systems, like reproduction, that aren’t seen as necessary for daily survival.
+A regular period cycle is typically 21 to 35 days and ideally should last a minimum of 3-4 days.
+When there are fewer calories available to the body for energy, the body will skimp on the energy it puts towards systems, like reproduction, that aren’t seen as necessary for survival.
 For females, this almost always means their menstrual cycle and fertility will be impacted.
-Irregular periods can occur in as many as 60% of recreational athletes and up to 65% of athletes in some sports, especially those that idolize thinness like running, gymnastics, and dance.

 The hormone levels in men can also be impacted by LEA resulting in low testosterone levels.
 Both menstrual irregularities and low testosterone levels have been linked to low bone mineral density in males and females.
 This can lead to increased risk for injury and osteoporosis (softening of the bone) at a young age.

 Although hormonal changes are often the most noticeable effects of LEA, it can effect a lot of other systems too.
-Your body wants to do anything that it can to survive on a day to day basis, so if there is less energy available for survival it will prioritize high priority systems, like the heart, brain, and lungs, above all else.
-As a result, other systems, like hair, nails, skin, immunity, optimal cognition, digestion, will have less energy for use.
-Check out a few of the health and performance consequences below that were found during the more recent RED-S studies.
+Your body wants to do anything that it can survive on a day-to-day basis.
+So, if there is less energy available for survival, high-priority systems will be prioritized.
+Your body will focus on your heart, brain, and lungs above all else.

 References: